 When you find the right buyer, you can sell a quality website for around 34 times its monthly earnings.
 If you can buy that site while it’s earning $2,500 per month and sell it when it’s doing $25,000 per month, the valuation multiple mostly remains the same.

 Of course, this sounds easier than it actually is.
 When it comes to the actual process, there’s plenty of work to be done.
-Some of this work can be outsourced, especially the content and site optimization.
+Some of this work can be outsourced, especially the content, link building and technical SEO.

 Let’s dig into how to flip a website…